 Browse Taxation

-An in-depth look at Mortgage Interest Relief at Source (MIRAS), a former UK tax allowance for mortgage interest payments.
+Mortgage Interest Relief at Source was a UK tax relief that reduced qualifying mortgage interest payments before abolition.

 Mortgage Interest Relief at Source (MIRAS) was a tax allowance introduced in the United Kingdom, which allowed individuals to deduct part or all of their mortgage interest payments from their taxable income.
 This relief was aimed at easing the financial burden on homeowners and was administered through lending institutions.
 The scheme was eventually phased out and officially ended in April 2000.
 This article delves into the historical context, types of MIRAS, key events, detailed explanations, and its eventual phase-out.